victorpinto/VGA123_Unity_Template/README.md

  1. OnTriggerEnter
-When an object in the "Objects That Trigger" list **first** enters this objects Trigger Volume, run a function.
+When an object in the "Objects That Trigger" list **first** enters this object's Trigger Volume, run a function.
  2. OnTriggerStay
-On TriggeWhen an object in the "Objects That Trigger" list **first** enters this objects Trigger Volume, run a function.
+When an object in the "Objects That Trigger" list **stay** inside this object's Trigger Volume, run a function.
  4. OnTrigger Exit
+When an object in the "Objects That Trigger" list **Exits** this object's Trigger Volume, run a function.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDU0Nzc4MzddfQ==
+eyJoaXN0b3J5IjpbMTcyMTQ1NDk2N119
 -->